ditadev/repositoryPattern/README.md

 # repositoryPattern
-A minimalist API using repository pattern and unit of work, implementing XUnit test for testing and serilog for extra logging to file.
+A minimalist API using repository pattern and unit of work, implementing XUnit test for testing and serilog for logging to file.